Lalitha Mahal: Architecture

-Set amidst sprawling landscaped gardens below the Chamundi hills, the palace was planned by Edwin Wolleston Fritchley, the architect from Bombay (Mumbai) and <> by B Munivenkatappa.
+Set amidst sprawling landscaped gardens below the Chamundi hills, the palace was planned by Edwin Wolleston Fritchley, the architect from Bombay (Mumbai) and constructed by B Munivenkatappa.
 Work started in 1921 and completed in 1930.
 The palace built in Renaissance architectural style is considered an adaptation of the St. Paul's Cathedral in London, particularly the central dome.
 The architecture of the palace reflects English manor houses and Italian palazzos.
 It is a two storied structure.
 The supporting structure of the palace is of Ionic double column.
 At the ground level, there is a projecting porch.
 Spherical domes with the dominating central dome sets the front elevation of the palace.
 Decorative stained glass has been extensively used both in the exterior facades and in interiors doors, windows and ceilings.